A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity

-for some temperature $T(\tau,e) > 0$, exists.
-The phase space to which the system (\ref{sys:Euler}) is associated is denoted by \\ This model can be used in various fields of application, such as the simulation of gas flows in the interior of stars in astrophysics.
-Depending on the application, the flows can have large scale differences, e.g. the sound speed can be much higher than the speed of the fluid flow.
-In these low Mach number regimes standard finite volume schemes suffer from excessive diffusion, which can erase the structure of the solution beyond recognition.
-A number of different strategies have been developed to overcome this problem.
-One simple but efficient strategy is to modify the diffusion term in the numerical flux by rescaling it with the local Mach number and thereby reduce the viscosity on the velocity.
-First introduced for the homogeneous Euler equations \cite{6,9,10,14,15,16,17,18}, this approach was also extended to the Euler equations including a gravitational source term \cite{19}.
-A second approach introduced by Klein \cite{11} relies on a pressure splitting, which decomposes the system of equations into one slow, non-linear part and into a linear part for the fast acoustic dynamics.
-In \cite{34} this splitting is combined with a Suliciu type relaxation model and an implicit time integration.
-Thomann et al \textit{et al.} modify the approach to an implicit-explicit (IMEX) scheme, in which only the acoustic part is solved implicitly, while the non-linear part is solved explicitly by a Godunov-type method based on an approximate Riemann solver.
-Later this IMEX approach was extended to the Euler equations with gravity \cite{8}.\\ Basis of the herein presented scheme is a third alternative introduced by Chalons \textit{et al.} in \cite{1}, where a two-speed relaxation scheme for the barotropic, homogeneous Euler equations is proposed.
+Basis of the herein presented scheme is a third alternative introduced by Chalons \textit{et al.} in \cite{1}, where a two-speed relaxation scheme for the barotropic, homogeneous Euler equations is proposed.
 The use of two different relaxation speeds enables an independent control of the numerical viscosity on the density and on the velocity.